ibm-cloud-docs/cloud-activity-tracker/how-to/downloading_events.md

 For example,

 ```
-$ bx at session create
+$ ibmcloud at session create
 +--------------+-------------------------------------------+
 | Name         | Value                                     |
 +--------------+-------------------------------------------+